yama-lei/yama-lei.github.io/README.md

 # yama-lei.github.io
-This is my first blog page.
+This is my first blog.
+I am Yama, an NJUer majoring in cs.